Crisis Ministry

 • Provide a reason for the recent crisis.
 Recipients cannot have an ongoing cycle of unpaid bills or chronic stability issues.

-ADTH’s Crisis Ministry is unique.
-By partnering with community agencies and caseworkers in Wake County, we provide the following programs to families:
+Our Crisis Ministry is unique.
+By partnering with community agencies and caseworkers in Wake County, we are able to provide the following programs to families: